Going Green in the Distilling Industry

 Reclaiming, recovering and reusing spent grains

-This centrifugal screener also enables materials to be reused.
+This centrifugal separator also enables materials to be reused.
 During the dewatering process, some solids can be reintroduced into the distillation cycle.
 The reuse of grain cuts down on the use of natural resources and saves the distillers’ time as well.

 With the number of success stories continuing to rise from those already adopting this separation solution, distilleries from across the world are turning to Russell Finex to help them improve their separation process.
 Benefits such as carbon footprint reduction, increased efficiency and productivity, and quick installation, allow distillers to incorporate the machine into their production process with ease and satisfaction.
 Combining this with simple operation and low running costs, this system ensures distillers receive a rapid ROI while also helping to provide an environmentally sound and ecologically responsible production process.